What "freedom animal" actually means historically

 What 'freedom animal' actually means, sourced.

 The 'freedom animal' concept is mostly a modern Western composite.
-The strongest historical sources are the eagle as a Roman military symbol (signum) and the later American bald eagle adopted in 1782, the horse in Eurasian nomadic cultures (Mongol, Scythian), and the butterfly through the Greek psyche (soul) association.
-None of these is 'freedom' in the generic modern sense; each is specific.
+The strongest historical sources are the eagle as Roman military signum and the 1782 American bald eagle, the butterfly through the Greek psyche (soul) association, and the horse in Eurasian nomadic cultures (Mongol, Scythian) where horse-enabled mobility was the literal condition of freedom.
+None of these is 'freedom' in the generic modern sense; each is culturally specific.

 Animals in this list